0xd1rac/0xd1rac/README.md

 ## What's up 👋

-- :school_satchel: Final year Physics undergrad at Nanyang Technological Univeristy.
+- :school_satchel: Final year Physics undergrad based out of Singapore.
-- Penetration Tester/Red Teamer
+- :trollface: LARPing Machine Learning Engineer
-- Full Stack Developer
+- :trollface: LARPing Penetration Tester/Red Teamer
-- Machine Learning Engineer
+- :trollface: LARPing Full Stack Developer

 Not as cracked as I would like to be yet...